StencilFrame/autopilot/docs/IDEA.md

 NOTE: having this runbook as a document is already a huge improvement over having nothing, but executing it is still error-prone as you have to keep track of the progress and all variables.
 Step 3 and 7 share the same variable `{workspace_id}`.
 If you forget to update it in step 7, you will create an index for the wrong workspace.

-With DoNot, you can start automating the steps that are most time-consuming or error-prone.
+With AutoPilot, you can start automating the steps that are most time-consuming or error-prone.
 For example, you could automate steps 2, 3, 4, and 5, while leaving steps 1, 6, and 7 as manual tasks.
 This way, you can ensure that the critical parts of the process are automated, while still maintaining control over the entire workflow.

-DoNot will track the progress of the execution and all variables, so you don't have to worry about missing a step or updating the wrong variable.
+AutoPilot will track the progress of the execution and all variables, so you don't have to worry about missing a step or updating the wrong variable.
 It can also show you all the metadata about the execution, so you can easily resume from the last step in case of an interruption.

 As the feature gains traction and you see the need for more automation, you can gradually convert the remaining manual steps into shell commands, making the process more efficient and scalable.
 And eventually, you can move automation to the fully functional feature of your application.